redox-os/rfcs/text/0000-setattr.md

 ```
 /// Return the size of inbuf on success,
 /// -errno on failure
-fn setattr<T>(fd: usize, inbuf: AttrBuf<T>) -> isize;
+fn setattr<T>(fd: usize, protocol: &str, inbuf: T) -> isize;

-/// Return the size of outbuf on success,
+/// Return the size of the outbuf content on success,
 /// -errno on failure
 fn getattr<Tin, Tout>(fd: usize,
+    message_type: &[u8; 32],
-    inbuf: AttrBuf<Tin>,
+    inbuf: Tin,
-    outbuf: mut AttrBuf<Tout>) -> isize;
+    outbuf: Tout) -> isize;

-/// Aligned to an 8 byte boundary
-struct AttrBuf<T> {
-    /// The size of the struct (maximum 4k)
-    size: u16,
-    /// Target can be the resource, scheme, or kernel
-    target: [u8; 2],
-    /// The protocol and version of the request (typically a string)
-    protocol: [u8; 12],
-    /// The settings or action message, aligned to an 8 byte boundary
-    data: T,
-}
 ```

 `fd` is an open file descriptor.

 The `data` will vary.
-It can be binary or a text slice, and must be contiguous with the data structure ([u8; n], not String).
+It can be binary or a text slice.
+It will be read/written as a [u8; n] slice.
 It is recommended that a serialization format be used, e.g. `toml`, which will allow fields to be left blank.
-However, for well-defined protocols such as `termios`, it is reasonable to use existing data structure definitions.
+However, for well-defined struct formats such as `termios`, it is reasonable to use existing data structure definitions.

+The `message_type` is a str in the form `"target/protocol_format[.V.v]\0"` It has a fixed size of 32 bytes and all unused bytes must be zero.

 The `target` describes who should interpret the set/get message.
-A proposed set of identifiers is below.
+A proposed set of `target` identifiers is below.
 - `fd` - the specfic resource that the `fd` represents.
-- `sm` - the scheme/daemon, for example enabling a feature or requesting if a capability exists.
+- `scheme` - the scheme/daemon, for example enabling a feature or requesting if a capability exists.
-- `ke` - the kernel (used by the client), to change how this `fd` is handled, such as responding with success for write operations immediately and not waiting for the scheme to complete, or requesting to intercept fpath operations.
+- `kernel` - the kernel (used by the client), to change how this `fd` is handled, such as responding with success for write operations immediately and not waiting for the scheme to complete, or requesting to intercept fpath operations.
-- `ks` - the kernel (used by a scheme), to change how this scheme is handled, such as increasing the maximum number of pending messages to the scheme.
+- `kscheme` - the kernel (used by a scheme), to change how this scheme is handled, such as increasing the maximum number of pending messages to the scheme.
-- `re` - used internally by `relibc` to map to be processed before making a system call.
+- `client` - used internally by `relibc` to map to be processed before making a system call.
-- `ns` - the namespace in which the file descriptor was opened, purpose TBD.
+- `namespace` - the namespace in which the file descriptor was opened, purpose TBD.

+`protocol` is a short (e.g. one word) identifier of the kind of content of this message.
+The name should include or imply the class of resource (pseudo-terminal, graphics window, device type, etc.)
+Possible examples could be `"termios"`, "`window`", `"filelock"`, `"pcicfg"`, etc.

+`format` is a short identifier for the format of the data, normally one of `"data"` for binary data or `"ron"` for serialized data, although other formats may be used if needed.

+The version numbering `"V.v"` is an optional major/minor number pair to specify the version of the data definition used.
+It is not needed if there is only one data definition for the specified protocol.

+Note that the actual system call will include the size of `inbuf` and the allocated size of `outbuf`.

+Note that serialization/deserialization is the responsibility of the client and the target.
+`relibc` or `libredox` may provide an API that handles serialization/deserialization transparently, but that is outside the scope of this RFC.

 ## Scheme support